Eastern Road Contiki Tour

 Our evening was spent experiencing a traditional Czech Republic dinner, with 2 variations of meat and 3 variations of carbs, Czech Dancing to entertain us during our dinner with plenty of wine and beer to wash down the heavy feed.

-Tonight was (I felt) the first proper clubbing experience with Contiki.
+Tonight was (I felt) the first proper clubbing experience on tour.
 Sian took us to a bar which looked modest, small and quiet, we were lead downstairs to find another bar within the same establishment, walked through that bar and down another small set of stairs was a strip club with 2-3 strippers dancing across another bar, we turned the corner and went down more stairs to find a dance floor where the walls are mirrored and again another bar which served cocktails in buckets.
 So here we were bouncing between the dance floor and strip club with our buckets in hand.